 Engagement for Change

-Proxy voting provides an opportunity to encourage high standards of sustainability, protect long-term value, and promote positive change.
+Proxy voting provides an opportunity to encourage high standards of governance and sustainability, and protect long-term value.

 While we carefully consider the views of a company when determining how to vote, we always vote in the best interests of our clients.
 We consider every resolution on an individual basis and, where we can vote, we have a 100% voting record.